aza0092/Clean-Code-Notes/README.md

 ## One Level of Abstraction per Function
 In order to make sure our functions are doing “one thing,” we need to make sure that the statements within our function are all at the same level of abstraction.
-It is easy to see how Listing 3-1 violates this rule.
-There are concepts in there that are at a very high level of abstraction, such as *getHtml()*; others that are at an intermediate level of abstraction, such
+Avoid concepts that have very high level of abstraction, such as *getHtml()*; others that are at an intermediate level of abstraction, such
 as: *String pagePathName = PathParser.render(pagePath)*; and still others that are remarkably low level, such as: *.append("\n")*.